martonbalazs/cli_view_edit/README.md

 - sszerk is very similar except it opens two pdf's for latex files which makes it nicer to edit complicated documents.

+- refszerk comes handy when you need to report on a document.
+Just add the document's filename as parameter.

 - v [file(s)] or [part(s) of filename(s)] opens any matching files from the
   current directory for viewing.
 Latex files are compiled in /tmp/ (no mess is left behind) and pdf is shown.
 It can handle a particular boolean LaTeX switch